PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * using DATADISK for MCP T1 input at CERN
   * using a default fareshare defined per cloud if T2 doesn't define share
   * added a protection against overwriting of dataset status by datasetMgr
   * implemented a nested fareshare management mechanism